 White believes that the perfect smartwatch is one that allows users to glance at mobile notifications, can monitor and record biometric data (e.g. heart rate, sleeping habits) and is compatible with other apps.
 “It’s the ability to truly access everything on your wrist in a stylish design,” adds White.
 All of that, plus the option to personalize a smartwatch with different straps can keep the modern man “ready for any occasion through intentional design.”

 Apple’s game-changing smartwatch has won over the high-fashion crowd and traditional watch wearers, alike.
-In fact, one watch expert believes Jony Ivy found inspiration for the Apple Watch from another historical timepiece, the Patek Philippe Ellipse 3582G.
-The Series 4 has a bigger, more vibrant screen, seamless iOS integration between Apple devices and more advanced sensors for health tracking.
-You also have the option to deck it out with different straps.
-Check out these Apple Watch bands if you want to go with something more classy or sporty.
+In fact, one watch expert believes Jony Ive found inspiration for the Apple Watch from another historical timepiece, the Patek Philippe Ellipse 3582G.
+The Series 5 has a bigger, more vibrant screen, seamless iOS integration between Apple devices and more advanced sensors for health tracking.
+You also have the option to deck it out with different straps and protective cases.
+Check out these Apple Watch bands and Apple Watch cases if you want to go with something more classy or sporty.

 Dropping nearly a grand on a smartwatch is asking a lot from even the most avid watch collector.
-With the Montblanc Summit 2, you’re not just paying for high-tech features on a luxury timepiece – you’re paying for the stellar build quality and performance that comes associated with the German watchmaker.
-It’s an all-black beauty, from bezel to leather band, with versatile features to upgrade your style such as swappable watch faces.
+With the Montblanc Summit 2, you’re not just paying for high-tech features on a luxury timepiece — you’re paying for the stellar build quality and performance that comes associated with the German watchmaker.
+It’s an all-black charmer, from bezel to leather band, with versatile features to upgrade your style such as swappable watch faces.
 Strong internals and gesture-friendly controls (raise to wake) also earn it gift guide consideration.
 Those with an extra $170 to spend might want to consider the upcoming Montblanc Summit 2 Plus, which adds LTE connectivity and a bigger battery to the mix.